dtao/slidedown/alternate.md

 # Usage

-Specify Markdown file in with `src` in URL:
+Specify Markdown file with `src` in URL:

 ```bash
 http://localhost:8000/   # defaults to 'README.markdown'